danielhz/sparql-prov-watdiv/README.md

 We copy the [code](https://github.com/MarcinWylot/tripleprov_demo) developed by Marcyn Wylot to the folder `tripleprov`.
-The file `tripleprov/src/diplodocus.cpp` was modified to acelerate the exectution of the benchmark.
+The file `tripleprov/src/diplodocus.cpp` was modified to speedup the execution of the benchmark.
 In the orginal demo, the dataset is loaded to RAM each time a query is executed.
-Instead, we load the dataset once for the execution of all qeries.
+Instead, we load the dataset once for the execution of all queries.

 ## Preparing the data